wmutschl/Computational-Macroeconomics/README.md

 ## Case Studies
-- Technology shocks and business cycles (King, Plosser and Rebelo, 1988, Journal of Monetary Economics)
+- Fiscal policy (Baxter and King, 1993, American Economic Review)
-- Welfare and fiscal policy (Baxter and King, 1993, American Economic Review)
+- Trend inflation (Ascari and Sbordone, 2014, Journal of Economic Literature)
 - Epidemics (Eichenbaum, Rebelo and Trabandt, 2022, Journal of Economic Dynamics and Control)
-- Trend inflation (Ascari and Sbordone, 2014, Journal of Economic Literature)
+- Technology shocks and business cycles (King, Plosser and Rebelo, 1988, Journal of Monetary Economics)
 - International spillovers under different environmental policy regimes (Annicchiarico and Diluiso, 2019, Resource and Energy Economics)
 - Nonlinearities and large shocks (Harding, Linde and Trabandt, 2022)
 - Fiscal multipliers (Linde and Trabandt, 2017, Journal of Applied Econometrics)